dronir/JLCfilter/README.md

 ## Files

-This script will work on these to specific files:
+This script will work on these two specific files:

 * BOM file generated in Pcbnew with `File / Fabrication Outputs / BOM file`
 * Position file generated in Pcbnew with `File / Fabrication Outputs / Footprint Position (.pos) File`